 When the balance is restored and nothing else threatens the health of the body, enzymes break down the cannabinoids into elements that will be further stored in nerve cell membranes.

-Using CBD is beneficial because it helps increase the concentration of an endocannabinoid called anandamide in our body.
+CBD usage is beneficial because it helps increase the concentration of an endocannabinoid called anandamide in our body.
 This, in turn, helps the anandamide work more efficiently for the appropriate functioning of homeostasis.

 What Studies Say About CBD for Inflammation?

-Now that we understand how CBD works in broad terms, let’s review several research studies that show evidence about the potential of CBD to work against inflammation.
+Now that we understand how CBD affects work in broad terms, let’s review several research studies that show evidence about the potential of CBD legal to work against inflammation.